N0Heart/DiscordB/readme.txt

 - dotenv (loads the environment file needed for os to import the bot token)
 - PyNaCl (foundation)
 - FFmpeg (converts downloaded youtube videos into audio mpeg files for the bot to play // Please see instructions below for FFMPEG installation as it can be tricky)
+	"pip install ffmpeg"

 INSTALLATION/USE:

 SETUP:

-1) Create a .env file inside pythonProject2/venv and copy and paste the following:
+1) Create a .env file inside DiscordB/venv and copy and paste the following:

 DISCORD_TOKEN=